troclaux/notes/sql.md

 );
 ```

-- `CREATE database`: create new database
+- `CREATE DATABASE`: create new database
-- `DROP database`: delete a database and all its contents
+- `DROP mydatabase`: delete a database and all its contents

 - set operations: combine results from two `SELECT` statements (they must have the same number of columns and compatible types)
   - `UNION`: combines and remove duplicates